Bob Kelso: Profile

 Kelso was born in 1942 in Monroeville, Pennsylvania, where his family, then named Kelsonovich, settled.
 His father, also a doctor, endeared himself to his poorer patients by accepting gifts such as food and clothing in lieu of actual payment.
 The elder Kelso was apparently less generous to his own family, however, and he left the family on Kelso's own bicycle (an event to which Kelso attributes his irrational hatred of bikes).
 Before becoming a doctor, Kelso had a promising career as a shortstop; however, his treatment of other players earned him a permanent ban from the Appalachian League.
-Kelso attended medical school at Stanford University, graduating in 1968.
+Kelso attended medical school at Stanford University, graduating 12th in his class in 1968.
 Kelso was in the United States Navy SEALs during the Vietnam War.
 He has a tattoo of the word "Johnny" on his buttocks ("...he's an old sailor buddy, and if you went through what we did, you'd understand").
+Kelso claimed to have joined Sacred Heart Hospital when he was 26, meaning he likely joined after graduating from Stanford in 1968.
+He also claimed to have been promoted to Chief of Medicine in 1985.

 In the seventh season, he turns 65, which is the hospital's mandatory retirement age.
 The hospital board of directors begins actively searching for a replacement, but Kelso's forced retirement is headed off with the help of the staff.
 He then decides to retire on his own terms, after reminiscing with Boon, a new intern, outside of the hospital.
 Amidst his ramblings, he reveals that he truly does love the hospital and the people who work there.
 The discussion reveals that the first person he "killed" (a rite of passage for doctors) was a 19-year-old pregnant girl whom he mis-diagnosed.
 At the end of this episode, he takes one last look at the hospital and drives off into the sunset.

 Despite no longer working at Sacred Heart, Kelso remained a series regular.
 Now that Kelso was no longer a hospital bureaucrat, he reveals himself actually to be a decent human being; he becomes Dr. Cox's confidant, as Cox cannot talk to anyone else about how much he hates his new job.
 When he sees Cox's and J.D.'s tense interaction, Kelso advises J.D. that his relationship with Cox will be much like the relationship he had, except Cox is now in Kelso's position and J.D. in Cox's position.